Don't pay for your teaching supplies for your semester abroad with ILP! Here's how.

 It's awesome if someone is willing to go purchase items to donate to you, but not necessary.
-Gently or partially used items are just fine.
+Gently or partially used items are perfect.
 Many people have items around their own home that they're not planning to use anymore.

 Don't forget to explain what you're doing!

-You're volunteering your time to a worthy cause of making a difference in the lives of children by teaching English in China, Russia, Thailand or wherever you're going.
+You're volunteering your time to a worthy cause of making a difference in the lives of children by teaching English in Uganda, Russia, Nicaragua or wherever you're going.
 Post a picture of a cute kid (you can email ILP to get access to pictures you can use — email@example.com) —Don't be afraid to pull at their heart strings just a little :)

 Ask Friends and Family